 Activity Clusters

 Each cluster is led by a team of co-facilitators and pursues key questions through research, experimentation, and development.
-Each cluster also has a key output: the Canadian Humanities and Social Sciences Commons (Connection), the Open Social Scholarship training program (Training), the Public Digital Scholarship Prototypes & Initiatives (Connection), and the Open Scholarship Policy Observatory (Policy).
+Each cluster also has a key output: the Canadian Humanities and Social Sciences Commons (Connection), the Open Social Scholarship training program (Training), the Public Digital Scholarship Prototypes & Initiatives (Community), and the Open Scholarship Policy Observatory (Policy).

 Co-facilitated by Ray Siemens (UVic) and Alyssa Arbuckle (UVic), the Connection cluster is dedicated to strengthening the open communication of research through innovative interaction and engagement among humanities and social sciences researchers, organizations, and the public.